marcellypedra/Cloud-Server-Automation/README.md

 3.Navigate to Pipelines
 4. Select Your Code Repository (GitHub)
 5. Select Stater Pipeline
-6.configurate your YAML file for pipeline
+6.configure your YAML file for pipeline
+7. Configure Variable file in the Library Section of Pipelines in Azure